wayfinderio/intro-to-fp/_docs/3-guts-of-fp/while-we-are-at-it.md

   }
 {% endhighlight %}

-Furthermore, since `for` is not an expression, there is no way to really combine it with anything else.
+Furthermore, since `while` is not an expression, there is no way to really combine it with anything else.
 This is a concept known as composition and we'll return to it later.
 Fortunately there's another construct that can be used to accomplish a looping structure but allows you to return a value at the end and doesn't need to mutate anything or reassign variables.
 This means you can use `const someValue = doTheThing(...)` or even `const someValue = doTheThing(...).andThen(...)`.
 You may have never thought about `recursion` this way, but it's true!

 > Recursion is the ability of a function to be applied to an argument inside itself.
 If done wrong this leads to an infinite chain of application in much the same way that forgetting the `i++` at the end of a `while` is an infinite loop.

 {% highlight javascript %}
-  const populateArray = (numbers, i, endValue) =>
+  const populateArray =
+    (numbers, i, endValue) =>
       i < endValue
         ? populateArray([...numbers, i], i + 1, endValue)
         : numbers;

-  }
-  const numbers = populateArray([], 0, 5);
+  const result = populateArray([], 0, 5);
 {% endhighlight %}

 This may look more complex than the `while` example if you're not used to thinking recursively and using it in this manner.
 Hopefully though you see much of the operations we're performing are the same.